 What happens if I don’t register the birth of my child within the 30-day time limit?

 Parents must send their child’s declaration of birth to the Directeur de l’état civil within 30 days of the birth.

 If the Directeur receives the declaration of birth after the 30-day limit, the parents will be charged an administrative fee.

 How is the legal relationship between children and their parents established?

 The law calls this legal relationship “filiation.”

-Usually, filiation is established in the act of birth, which is prepared based on the declaration of birth.
-If the parents are married or in a civil union, only one parent needs to complete the declaration of birth and sign it.
+Usually, filiation is established in the act of birth (birth certificate).
+The declaration of birth indicates who will appear on the act of birth as the parents.
+If the parents are married, or in a civil union, or in a common-law relationship, only one parent needs to complete the declaration of birth and sign it.

 How do I get a birth certificate?

 To get a birth certificate, you must do two things: